-This is enough to pay for a couple of engineers, below market rate.
-A cr*ppy office.
-And a couple of sales guys, running in part, on commission.
+This isn’t a lot.
+But — it is enough to pay for a couple of engineers, below market rate.
+Maybe a crummy office, if we need one again.
+And a couple of sales folks, running in part, on commission.
 And maybe almost nothing for you and your co-founder.

 And this is the time when it can start to get hard.
 Yes, you finally got 10 Unaffiliated Customers!
 That felt great.
 And then as you approach $10k a month, $20k a month in MRR … that’s no longer beer money.
 It starts to feel real.

 Then at $50k in MRR, yes it’s real … but you still can’t really afford anything.
 Every hire is just too expensive.
-But assuming you are growing > 10% a month (which you sure better be) … you will get there.
-You will eventually get to Initial Traction, to $1.5m+ in ARR, to a self-sustaining engine.
-And eventually to $500k MRR (10x where you are today), when you can afford to pay yourself a living wage, get out of that horrible co-working space, hire more help, get ahead of things — finally.
+But assuming you are growing > 6-10% a month (which you should be at this point, if you have product-market fit) … you will get there.
+You will eventually get to Initial Traction, to $1.5m+ in ARR, to a self-sustaining engine, and beyond.
+And eventually to $500k MRR (10x where you are today), when you can afford to pay yourself a living wage, hire more help, get ahead of things — finally.

 At $10k MRR I’m not sure.
 I can’t be sure you’ll really get there.
-But at $50k MRR, if you are growing, I know if you will it to the next level, if you don’t quit, if you still run sales, marketing, customer success, and support all by yourself … you will get there.
+Things could still fall apart, that’s just not enough money to pay anyone anything, not really.
+But at $50k MRR, if you are growing and you have happy customers, then if you will it to the next level, if you don’t quit, if you still run sales, marketing, customer success, and support all by yourself … you will get there.

 So what do you do, if you are $50k MRR, but it’s just not quite taking off yet, and the VCs won’t fund you yet, and you can’t afford to hire that Great VP of Sales with her $500k OTE?